-How To Use Flexible Parts In Bricklink Studio - Tutorial
+Learning How To Use Flexible Parts In The LEGO Bricklink Studio

-Bricklink Studio features an impressive feature where these elements can be flexed, however as awesome as this system is, there are a few limitations.
+Bricklink Studio features an impressive feature where these elements can be flexed.
+However as awesome as this system is, there are a few limitations.
 This tutorial covers these parts and gives a few tips on how to best manage them.
+Let’s get started!

 Any flexible object can be placed down and when clicked in the main work area will have a little flexi icon that opens up the flex controls.

 However, there are some limitations.
-Owing to how the program operates its physics these items stretch more than flex and hoses will break if you try to thread them through multiple clips for something like lettering.
+Owing to how the program operates its physics these items stretch more than flex.
+Hoses will break if you try to thread them through multiple clips for something, like lettering.
 One general tip to make a flexible object a little more responsive is to go into preferences and then to appearance and change the FPS to 60 fps.
-This might sound odd, but what's happening is that the higher the frame rate the more data Studio has to calculate it's physics.
+This might sound odd, but what’s happening is that the higher the frame rate the more data Studio has to calculate it’s physics.
 So how best to wrangle these pieces?
 Here are a few tips that cover things in general.

-Turn Off Snapping This does sound a bit counter-intuitive but for flexing objects like a hose into an existing clip one of the better ways to control it is to turn off the snapping feature.
-Despite it being very handy in some cases snapping will occasionally cause the hose's physics to break, especially if you're trying to connect something in the centre.
-Rotate The Edges
+This does sound a bit counter-intuitive but for flexing objects like a hose into an existing clip.
+One of the better ways to control it is to turn off the snapping feature.
+Despite it being very handy in some cases snapping will occasionally cause the hose’s physics to break.
+Especially if you’re trying to connect something in the centre.
+Rotate The Edges.

 A little known feature is that the ends of the hoses are actually connectable like studs.
 Clicking on the end and using the arrow keys to rotate an end into position is very useful in helping control the bend direction.
 This also is the same for chains.